What are Syndicates and clubs?

 In The Paddock

-In The Paddock has been launched to help discover the thrill of ownership.
-The website offers a range of search functions to find UK based shared racehorse ownership options to suit all pockets.
+In The Paddock is a website designed to help discover the thrill of ownership.
+It offers a range of search functions to find UK based shared racehorse ownership options to suit all pockets.

 As well as providing useful information on the different facets of racehorse ownership, visitors are able to search for racing clubs and syndicates to suit them using the search function which filters results by cost and payment terms, location, their jump or flat preference, as well as the average number of club members and the numbers of horses in training.
 They are then able to view the club or syndicate’s unique online profile where they can find out more about what is offered and get in touch with the racing manager directly.